choffmeister/secpwd/README.md

 # secpwd [![Build Status](https://travis-ci.org/choffmeister/secpwd.png?branch=master)](https://travis-ci.org/choffmeister/secpwd)

 _secpwd_ provides a highly secure way to generate and store strong passwords for all your accounts.
 Unlike other tools _secpwd_ is a purely commandline base application.
+For a short overview on features:

+* Passwords a stored in a fully AES encrypted binary file.
+* Keys are derived from a passphrase via PBKDF2.
+* No entered password is ever lost. _secpwd_ maintains an eternal history of all passwords and all versions.
+* No written password file is ever overriden. _secpwd_ creates a totally new database file containing the whole history with new random seeds on every write operation.
+* Bi-directional synchronization of the database with three-way-merge via SFTP.

 #Usage